How to Sign Up for Traffic School: Quick and Easy Steps

 Share this:

-Traffic school can help keep points off your driving record and maybe even lower your insurance rates.
-You can sign up for traffic school online, by mail, over the phone, or in person at the court.
+Are you thinking about signing up for traffic school?
+It’s actually easier than you might think!
+Traffic school can help keep points off your driving record and might even lower your insurance rates.
+You can sign up online, through the mail, over the phone, or even in person at the court.

-Not all traffic violations qualify for traffic school.
+Not all traffic violations are eligible for traffic school.

-If you’re eligible, you’ll need to pay the ticket fine and a fee for traffic school.
+If you’re eligible, you’ll need to pay the ticket fine plus a fee for traffic school.

-Many people choose online traffic school because it’s easy and flexible.
+Many folks prefer online traffic school because it’s super flexible.

-You can do the course at your own pace from home.
+You can take the course at your own pace from the comfort of your couch.

-Just make sure you finish by the court’s deadline.
+Just don’t forget to finish by the court’s deadline.

-Once you’re done, the school will let the court know you passed.
+Once you’re done, the school will notify the court that you completed the course.

 Key Takeaways

-• Traffic school can help keep points off your driving record and potentially lower insurance rates
+• Traffic school can help maintain a clean driving record and potentially lower your insurance rates.

-• You must check eligibility and pay fees before signing up for an approved traffic school
+• Check your eligibility and pay fees before enrolling in an approved traffic school.

-• Online traffic schools offer flexibility, but make sure to complete the course by the court’s deadline
+• Online traffic schools offer flexibility, but be sure to complete the course by the deadline set by the court.

 Eligibility and Enrollment Process